doaaoukal/Exercise5-Programming-III-Lab./README.md

-File Download Simulator 📥
+# File Download Simulator 📥

 A JavaFX application that simulates concurrent file downloads to demonstrate multi-threading concepts in Java.

+---

-Overview
+## 📋 Overview
-This project is a requirement for the Programming III Lab.
-The main objective is to simulate downloading 3 files simultaneously.
-Each download runs on its own individual thread to ensure the UI remains responsive throughout the process.
+This project is a requirement for the **Programming III Lab**.
+The main objective is to simulate downloading **3 files** simultaneously.
+Each download runs on its own individual thread to ensure the UI remains responsive throughout the process, without using a thread pool.

-Features
+## ✨ Features
-Concurrent Downloading: Simulates downloading 3 files at the same time without blocking the UI.
+* **Concurrent Downloading:** Simulates downloading 3 files at the same time.

-Multi-threading: Uses a dedicated Thread for each download task (no thread pool).
+* **Multi-threading:** Uses a dedicated `Thread` for each download task.

-Progress Tracking: Real-time updates for each file's progress bar.
+* **Progress Tracking:** Real-time visual updates for each file's progress bar.

-UI Responsiveness: Utilizes Platform.runLater to ensure thread-safe UI updates.
+* **UI Responsiveness:** Utilizes `Platform.runLater` to ensure thread-safe UI updates.

-Requirements
+## 🛠 Requirements
-Java JDK 11 or higher.
+* Java JDK 11 or higher.

-JavaFX SDK.
+* JavaFX SDK.

-Scene Builder (for UI editing).
+* Scene Builder (for UI editing).

-How to Run
+## 🚀 How to Run
-Clone this repository to your local machine.
+1. Clone this repository to your local machine.

-Open the project in your IDE (e.g., NetBeans, IntelliJ).
+2. Open the project in your IDE (e.g., NetBeans, IntelliJ).

-Ensure the JavaFX libraries are correctly configured in your project settings.
+3. Ensure the JavaFX libraries are correctly configured in your project settings.

-Run Main.java to start the application.
+4. Run `Main.java` to start the application.

-Click "Start Downloads" to begin the simulation.
+5. Click **"Start Downloads"** to begin the simulation.

-Technical Details
-Pattern: MVC (Model-View-Controller).

-Concurrency: Each file download is implemented as a Runnable task executed in a separate Thread.
+## 🏷 Tags
+#Java #JavaFX #Multithreading #Concurrency #ProgrammingLab #FileDownloader

+---
+*Created for Programming III Lab (CSCI 2108)*